E3 2021 Schedule: Dates, start times and how to watch the conference online in the UK

 There are numerous possibilities for what Ubisoft has in store for us at E3 but we can say with certainty that one of the big games that will get a lot of attention is the delayed Far Cry 6 – now due for release in October.

-More from Rainbow Six has now been confirmed to be shown and we will also get more from For Honor, Trackmania, The Crew 2, Brawlhalla, Watch Dogs: Legion and many more.
+More from Rainbow Six has now been confirmed to be shown with the next mainline game now officially titled Tom Clancy’s Rainbow Six Extraction, and we will also get more from For Honor, Trackmania, The Crew 2, Brawlhalla, Watch Dogs: Legion and many more.

 While we do not expect to hear about the next Assassin’s Creed, there is a VR title in the works that will likely be shown and we really hope we get to learn more about Beyond Good and Evil 2.
 But Ubisoft has a lot of hit titles and they could be set to give us all a shock with a big surprise reveal…